DylanParenzee/Cyber_/README.md

 21.03.23
 - Completion of Assesment 1 in Topic "intoduction to creative thinking concepts and techniques", delved deep into feasability and impelemtation of solutions in a business environemnt, lots to think about but extremely eye opening to the sheer amount of planning needed to implement scalable, viable solutions into new or pre-existing environments.

+22.03.23

+Working through the scope issue unit;

+Identifying workplace situations
+Identifying restrictions due to job roles and company policy and procedures Addressing factors that affect the viability of solutions understanding the process to find solutions to workplace situations Applying the knowledge to address the situations using reliable information sources